 Rank 2: Increases carrying capacity of C-4 by 2.

-Engineers have a repair tool which can be used to repair vehicles, MAXes and base and MANA turrets.
-Repair tool can also be used to safely deconstruct enemy tank mines.
+Engineers have a repair tool which can be used to repair vehicles, MAXes and base and MANA turrets, etc. Repair tool can also be used to safely deconstruct enemy tank mines and C4.

-Engineers can throw Ammo Packs to supply their allies and himself with ammunition, rockets, UBGL grenades and infiltrator’s radar tools.
+Engineers can throw Ammo Packs to supply their allies and themselves with ammunition, rockets, UBGL grenades and infiltrator’s radar tools.
 You can resupply from enemy Ammo Packs.

 Anti Materiel Rifle

 NS-AM7 Archer anti-materiel rifle is a unique primary weapon, available only to Engineer.
 It is a bolt action sniper rifle with great hip fire accuracy, and deals a lot of damage to MAXes and minor damage to vehicles, and can destroy minor deployables such as Spawn Beacons in one shot.